catgoose/nvim/README.md

 ```

 # Alias
-If you do not want to re-type every single time the command to connect to your FortiVPN provider, you can add an this alias to your ~.bashrc file:
+If you do not want to re-type every single time the command to connect to your FortiVPN provider, you can add this alias to your ~.bashrc file:

 ```
     alias vpn='FUCKFORTICLIENT_OPTS="--no-dns" fuckForticlient.sh -S VPN_SERVER -c'